Our volunteers truly make a difference to the lives of people across east Kent who are living with incurable illness.

-We’re looking for a Volunteer Gardener at Pilgrims Hospice Canterbury.
+We are currently looking for a Volunteer Flower Arranger at Pilgrims Hospice Canterbury.

 As part of the recruitment process, Pilgrims Hospices collects and processes personal data relating to volunteer applicants.
 Pilgrims Hospices is committed to acting in a transparent manner at all times in relation to how it collects data and for what purposes, and will not retain the data of unsuccessful applicants for more than 6 months.

 With posts that are subject to the Rehabilitation of Offenders Act (Exceptions Order) 1975, it will be necessary for a submission for Disclosure to be made to the Disclosure and Barring Service (formerly known as CRB) to check for any previous criminal convictions.